realivanivani/net-traffic-classifier/dataset/readme.md

 The dataset can be downloaded from the [official website](http://www.isi.csic.es/dataset/)

-*(Update: seems the link is not active anymore.
-Here is a working reference: https://web.archive.org/web/20130924222653/http://iec.csic.es/dataset)*
+*(Update: the link is not active anymore.
+Here's the archive of it: https://web.archive.org/web/20130924222653/http://iec.csic.es/dataset)*

 ## Dataset Format